meshari10/DumpChromeCreds/README.md

 ## Overview

 `DumpChromeCreds.ps1` is a PowerShell script designed to extract and decrypt saved credentials from Google Chrome.
 It retrieves the user's login information, including usernames, passwords, and associated URLs, and exports this data to a CSV file.
-This tool can be useful for users who want to manage their saved credentials outside of the browser or for security assessments.

 ## Features